benonymus/tbj_to_pocket/README.md

 # TbjToPocket

-Small project that accepts [html](https://github.com/gildas-lormeau/SingleFile) content and forwards it to Wallabag (previously Pocket).
+Small project that accepts [html](https://github.com/gildas-lormeau/SingleFile) content and forwards it to Instapapaer (previously Pocket, then Wallabag).

 To start your Phoenix server: